bonovoxly/playbook/bastion_host/README.md

 ansible-playbook bastion_host.yml
 ```

+This playbook is also written without pulling implicit variables.
+No more automatically loading `host_vars/127.0.0.1/`.
+Changing the way I do things...

+# Prerequisites

+- Ansible 2.1
+- AWS CLI tools
+- Recommended to run this from a Docker container...

 # ansible-vault

-The Ansible vault file is kept under ```host_vars/127.0.0.1/vault.yml```.
+The Ansible vault file is kept under `vars/vault.yml`.
 It has the following structure:

 ```
 vault:
-  admin_user: username
-  ami_ssh_fingerprint: "ecdsa-sha2-nistp256 blahblahblahblahfingerprint" # AMI fingerprint.
-Needs to be manually retreived ahead of time.
   aws_secret_key: SECRET_KEY
   aws_access_key: ACCESS_KEY
-  ip: 'your_remote_ip_address' # where you are connecting from key_pair ssh_private_key_name # needs uploaded to AWS key pair
+  key_pair ssh_private_key_name # needs uploaded to AWS key pair
-  region: us-west-2 # or east or whereever
   ssh_users: |
     list of ssh public keys for users you want to provide access to
   # SSH key infoconfiguration